The Increasing Trend

 The simplest explanation for these is really easy to understand, think of them as your online mall.
 They offer hundreds, even thousands of brands that range from clothing to electronics, which have both localized and original versions.
 They still also offer promotions and shipping promos, a lot of e-commerce businesses have flourished using these types of platforms, but they are the hardest to break into but are also the most profitable among the rest.

-JD.com is one example, also known as Jingdong and formerly called 360buy, is a Chinese e-commerce company headquartered in Beijing.
+D.com is one example, also known as Jingdong and formally called , is a Chinese e-commerce company headquartered in Beijing.
 It is one of the two largest B2C online retailers in China by transaction volume and revenue, a member of the Fortune Global 500 and a major competitor to Alibaba-run Tmall.
 As of September 2017, the platform has 266.3 million active users.

 Crucial details for Decision Making

 So now that you know which types of platforms you can invest and work on, how are you going to choose one?
 While it is advisable to venture into each one of them, it will require a lot of effort, time and money to be able to sustain all of them right away, and you will be bound to fail.
 So the best practice is to choose one first and then work your way through the list depending on the status of your business and profit level.
 However, there are basic factors that will determine which of the platforms you should choose first and concentrate on.

 - Your Product – proper research will let you know in which of the platforms you product or similar products is selling and depending on your resources it may be best to enter the platforms where you will be the pioneer, however if you have enough resources and based on research can outsell the competition then it is better to go in and try to beat competition in platforms that already have the same product as you.
 Or as simple as searching product rankings in Baidu, or a quick survey on Weibo.
 Even WeChat can be an effective platform to test the product viability.